Machine Learning

 A machine learning pipeline is simply a set of steps that you follow while working on your project.
 This could include things like organizing your data, training models, and deploying them to make predictions.

-Pipelining is important because it helps you organize your workflows and makes your process faster.
+Pipelining is important because it helps you organize your machine learning workflows and makes your process faster.
 By linking different steps together, you can save time and effort.
 Plus, it can help you train your data more effectively.
 In short, a machine learning pipeline is a crucial tool for anyone working on a machine learning project.

 For instance, suppose you want to use machine learning to predict and prevent customer churn.
 Your pipeline might look something like this: